 Step Two: Exclusion and Ventilation

 Exclusion work is performed as a rodent deterrent and is necessary to effectively control rodent infestations and re-infestation.
-Clean Crawls' exclusion work is not guaranteed to prevent rodents and pests from re-inhabiting a home and by itself may not completely eliminate the problem.
-The customer is recommended to be on a pest management program to prevent or eradicate present and future infestations.
+Clean Crawls' exclusion work is not guaranteed to prevent rodents and animals from re-inhabiting a home and by itself may not completely eliminate the problem.
+The customer is recommended to be on a animal management program to prevent or eradicate present and future infestations.

 Step Three: Install a Vapor Barrier